 iii.
 “Indeed, when the second temple fell, the rabbis, denied an altar in Jerusalem, came to the conclusion that gifts and prayers were as acceptable as animal sacrifice.”
 (Harris)

 1. (14-16) The procedure for the guilt offering.

 Then the LORD spoke to Moses, saying: “If a person commits a trespass, and sins unintentionally in regard to the holy things of the LORD, then he shall bring to the LORD as his trespass offering a ram without blemish from the flocks, with your valuation in shekels of silver according to the shekel of the sanctuary, as a trespass offering.
 And he shall make restitution for the harm that he has done in regard to the holy thing, and shall add one-fifth to it and give it to the priest.
 So the priest shall make atonement for him with the ram of the trespass offering, and it shall be forgiven him.

 a.
 If a person commits a trespass: The guilt offering was essentially the same procedure used in the sin offering, except that the guilt offering was used when someone had sinned in regard to the holy things.
 This spoke of some type of desecration of the tabernacle or its associated items.

-b.
-He shall make restitution for the harm that he has done in regard to the holy thing: When holy things had been descrated in some way, a mere sin offering was not enough.
+c.
+He shall make restitution for the harm that he has done in regard to the holy thing: When holy things had been desecrated in some way, a mere sin offering was not enough.
 Restitution was also required, paying back what was lost plus twenty percent (he shall add one-fifth to it).

 ii.
 With the guilt offering, the priest was allowed to keep the hide of a bull that was sacrificed (Leviticus 7:8).